 Four discrete cornerstone form the foundation for Peninsula Papagayo’s 10-year plan, destined to redefine geo-luxury resort and residential development in the Americas.

 Nurture a strong and cohesive community

 Deliver a seamless experience across the peninsula

 Experience the evolution of Peninsula Papagayo—a world apart.

-Interact with the master plan for a tour of current and future development.
+Interact with the master plan for a tour of current and future resort amenities.

 Four Seasons Private Residences Prieta Bay at Peninsula Papagayo are not owned, developed or sold by Four Seasons Hotels Limited or its affiliates (Four Seasons).
 The developer, Residencial PLV, Limitada, uses the Four Seasons trademarks and tradenames under a license from Four Seasons Hotels and Resorts B.V.
 The marks “FOUR SEASONS,” “FOUR SEASONS HOTELS AND RESORTS,” any combination thereof and the Tree Design are registered trademarks of Four Seasons Hotels Limited in Canada and U.S.A. and of Four Seasons Hotels (Barbados) Ltd. elsewhere.
 Floor plans, drawings, images, renderings and other material presented herein are for illustrative purposes only, are not to scale and should not be relied upon as a basis for purchasing.
 Dimensions and square footage are approximate and may vary with actual construction.
 The developer reserves the right to make modifications or substitutions should they be necessary.

 One or more images on this page originally appeared in the book “Voices of Guanacaste,” and are presented here courtesy of photographer Tony Arruzza.